bnosac/udpipe/README.md

 ## Installation & License

 The package is availabe under the Mozilla Public License Version 2.0.
-Installation can be done as follows and has only Rcpp as dependency.
+Installation can be done as follows.

 ```
 install.packages("devtools")